tealhorizon87/ms3_cookbook/README.md

 ### Design

 This application is web-based, utilising several HTML templates to create, display, edit and delete recipes from the database.
 The home screen is useable by everyone, but certain functions such as adding new recipes and commenting on other users' recipes are restricted to registered users.
 The recipes themselves are displayed such that information about the recipe is at the top, followed by ingredients and equipment, then cooking instructions.
-A comments box is below each recipe (for registered users) to allow users to interact with the recipe owner.
+A comments box is below each recipe (for registered users) to allow users to interact with the recipe author.

 The font families used for the application are [font name] for all headings, [font name] for main body text, and [font name] for decorative text.
 All fonts have been sourced from [Google Fonts](https://fonts.google.com/).